Updated July 6, 2025

 Pros:

-• This is truly made for right-, left-, and ambi-handed cutters.
-By simply turning the handle over in your hand, you can put the blade in the right position for cutting without having to swap the blade to the other side.
+- This cutter is truly designed for right-, left-, and ambidextrous cutters.
+By simply flipping the handle in your hand, you can position the blade for cutting without needing to switch the blade to the other side.

-• It's not the blade that moves when you "close" this cutter.
-There is a guard that slides up to cover the blade.
-This really helps avoid having heart attack-inducing accidental closures!
+- It's not the blade that moves when you "close" this cutter.
+Instead, a guard slides up to cover the blade.
+This helps prevent heart-attack-inducing accidental closures mid-cut!

-• Changing the blade is easier than the Comfort Loop but nowhere near as easy as on the Ergo Control.
+- Changing the blade is easier than with the Comfort Loop, but not as simple as with the Ergo Control.

 Cons:

-• Because you have to hold the handle a little higher than the other cutters to keep the blade on the fabric, it was a really weird wrist position for me.
-Maybe I haven't got the
+- Because you need to hold the handle a little higher than the other cutters to keep the blade on the fabric, it required an unusual wrist position for me.
+Maybe I don’t have the hang of it yet, but it was awkward.

 Conclusion